The best PC for VR will let you effortlessly jump into the world of virtual reality.

-This PC is a consumer market PC rather than a workstation, so you will pay a fair price.
+This VR PC is a consumer market PC rather than a workstation, so you will pay a fair price.
 We went with the AMD Ryzen 5 with six cores and 16GB of RAM.
 It features a fast PCIe SSD along with a powerful 1TB hard drive for plenty of room for VR development and apps.
 There are other configurations available at retail, such as one with a 2TB SSD plus 2TB HDD with 64 GB RAM.

 Its semi-transparent tempered glass side panel shows off these features but at the same time allows easy access to the components without needing tools.
 It has an array of USB ports -even USB 3.2 Gen 2 at 10Gbps - so hooking up your VR positioning sensors will be easy.
 It's a shame, however, that the USB-C port placement is at the back.

-Read the full review: HP Omen 30L
+Read the full HP Omen 30L review (opens in new tab)

 In terms of design, the Alienware Aurora series stands out because it ditched the "square box design with a glass side panel" common to other gaming PCs in favor of a spaceship inspired design.
 Those who work in VR design will appreciate its futuristic look.